 Trust Award Scholarship - The Better Business Bureau Serving Western Michigan believes that good leaders help make our community a more trustworthy place to live and do business.
 The BBB Trust Award Scholarship recognizes young leaders who exemplify Trust and Ethics in their daily lives.
 BBB will award up to three (3) scholarships of up to $1,500 each.
 Opening early 2023

 Tylenol Future Care Scholarship – Each year the makers of TYLENOL® award annual scholarships to well deserving students pursuing careers in healthcare.
 Application opens May 1 each year.

 University Club of Grand Rapids - $1,000 renewable college scholarship for students who intend to remain in or return to West Michigan to help build, support, and serve their community after college graduation.

-U of M Club of Grand Rapids Scholarship - $4,000 scholarship for West Michigan graduating seniors who will be attending the University of Michigan in the fall of 2021.
-Download the application here.
+U of M Club of Grand Rapids Scholarship - $4,000 scholarship for West Michigan graduating seniors who will be attending the University of Michigan in the Fall of 2022.